adaltas/node-parameters/README.md

         app.set('title', 'Production Mode');
     });

-The constructor `shell.Shell` take an optional object. options are
+The constructor `shell.Shell` take an optional object. options are:

 -   *stdin*, Source to read from
 -   *stdout*, Destination to write to